the-Jinxist/go_journey/README.md

 #### Learned:
 - Started initial work with rest API using the [mux library](github.com/gorilla/mux)
 - Created routes for different http methods

+### Day 7

+#### Learned:
+- Implemented the addBooks, updateBooks and deleteBooks endpoint
+- Have a basic understanding of routes